-The HDR screen, available with KONA 5 and the 4K mode of KONA 4, provides a mechanism to inform an HDMI display device (such as a TV or monitor) that the video content is HDR.
+For HDMI destinations, side-band information is used to inform an HDMI sink device (such as a TV or monitor) that the video content is HDR.
 This includes generation of the Dynamic Range and Mastering Infoframe and the static metadata descriptors as defined in CTA-861.3 and HDMI v2.0a.

-Included are pre-defined primaries values for BT.2020 and DCI P3 color gamuts.
+Also included are preset primaries values for BT.2020 and DCI P3 color gamuts.